acse-2020/introduction/remote_learning/intro.md

 ### Make sure others know when you are working

 The ACSE course is a full time activity, and is not easily combined with other duties.
 Make sure that housemates and household family members know when you are working and when you are available.
-If you find that caring responsibilities are adversely affecting your studies, please talk to your lecturer, your Senior Tutor or some other member of college staff.
+If you find that caring responsibilities are adversely affecting your studies, please talk to your lecturer, your Personal Postgraduate Tutor or some other member of college teaching staff.

 ### Resources